 A Bible Study by Jack Kelley

 Hal Lindsey once speculated that at his judgment Satan hurled two accusations at God.
 “You’re not just and You have no love.”
-In our last study we saw how God demonstrated His perfect justice with Israel and His perfect love with the Church.
+In past studies we have seen how God demonstrated His perfect justice with Israel and His perfect love with the Church.
 Israel lived under an absolutely just system of law.
 It was clear and concise, made no exceptions, and showed no favoritism.
 There was blessing for obedience and punishment for disobedience in an obvious cause and effect relationship.
 What they did determined what they got.
 God said to them, “Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.”
 (Exodus 19:5-6)

 In the Kingdom Age believers will be saved by faith, like the Church, but will be required to keep the Law as evidence of their belief, like Israel.
 Perfect justice, perfect love.
 This will be God’s final answer to Satan and His final attempt to dwell among His people in peace.
 Will it work, or like Israel and the Church before it, will the Kingdom Age end in failure?